CallumBoase/knack-api-helper/README.md

 | startAtPage | object or view-based | integar | No. Defaults to 1 if not provided | The first page of data to get.
 Knack-api-helper will fetch this page of data, then any subsequent pages in order (page 1,2,3,4 etc) until all records are fetched or until it has fetched the ```maxRecordsToGet``` number of records (see below).<br> E.g., if there are 10000 records available and you set ```startAtPage: 5``` (and leave ```rowsPerPage``` and ```maxRecordsToGet``` at their default values), knack-api-helper will fetch pages 5-10, so you will receive the last 5000 records of the available 10000. |
 | maxRecordsToGet | object or view-based | integar | No. Defaults to all records if not provided. | The maximum number of records to get.
 E.g., if you set this to 1500, and there are 30,000 records available, only the first 1500 records will be fetched.<br>Knack-api-helper will fetch pages in order, it will not go "backwards" to earlier pages to fetch additional records.
 E.g., if a Knack object has only 2000 records and you set ```startAtPage: 2``` and ```maxRecordsToGet: 1500```, the first 1000 records will be skipped and you will only get the final 1000 records (not 1500). |
 | other parameters   | object or view-based | Various | No | There are some other parameters available including helperData and more, but these are not yet documented.|

+### Advantages of using view-based authentication for getMany
+There are several advantages of using a view-based `getMany` request, even when you run it with server-side code:
+1. You can get fields from connected objects (if you include them in the underlying view you are making the API call to) alongside the main records.
+This can avoid the need for extra API calls to join data.
+2. You can build your filtering logic in the data-source settings of view, avoiding the need to use javascript to build filters.

 ### Example getMany request (object based authentication)